ioopl/Aviir/readme.md

 - **Ping Interaction:**
   Tap “Ping” to send a BLE payload that triggers a visible pulse animation on the other device.

+## Future Enhancements

+- **NearbyInteraction/UWB Interaction:**
+  Nearby Interaction(NI) / (UWB ranging) can be used for precise distance + direction but it requires devices to support the U1 chip (iPhone 11 and newer, excluding SE) hence that part was left out.

 ---